 Foreign-issued debit/credit cards are accepted by some outlets in Norway but may incur a user surcharge fee.
-Credit card transactions usually require the use of a PIN for identification purposes, not a signature.
-Shops in Norway may not accept cards that do not have chip and PIN technology.
+Credit card transactions usually require the use of chip and PIN for identification purposes, not a signature.

 Safety and security

 Terrorism is a threat throughout the world.
 In the past few years, terrorist attacks have occurred in a number of European cities.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
-In addition, a number of planned attacks have been disrupted by European security services in recent years.
+A number of planned attacks have been disrupted by European security services.

 - Be alert to possible threats, especially in public places.